Kaltsoon/data-management-and-databases/slidev/06-grouping.md

 ## Subqueries within a SELECT list

-- A subquery can be used in the `SELECT` list to calculate a value for a column that will be displayed in the result table:
+- A subquery can be used in the `SELECT` list to **compute a value for a column** that will be displayed in the result table:

 ```sql
 -- what is the percentage of red cars?